vega/vega-lite/site/tutorials/weather.md

 }
 </div>

-In this chart it looks as though the maximum temperature is increasing from year to year.
+In this chart, it looks as though the maximum temperature is increasing from year to year.
 To confirm this, let's create a chart that shows the mean of the maximum daily temperatures.

 <div class="vl-example">
 {